I had not been to Spain in a long time, but returning to Madrid last month made me wonder what took me so long. Madrid is thriving!

 And let’s not forget Madrid’s famous nigh life – this is really the city that never sleeps.
 Or its gastronomy, as varied as the many regions of Spain.
 Madrid has the world’s oldest restaurant, Restaurante Botin, operating in the same address on Plaza Mayor since 1725 (try their cochinillo asado)!
 But wherever you eat in the city, you can have a delicious dinner – with excellent wines – for 20 EUR, or $22.80.
 Try that in Paris or London…

-Madrid’s Prado Museum, in the area known as Paseo del Prado (Prado’s walk), is one of the oldest and most important in the world, with an unrivaled collection of Goyas, Velazquez and major European masters.
-In its endless galleries, their paintings are strong reminders of Spain’s major role in the 17th and 18th centuries, when it was the world’s greatest colonial power.
-The result of the incredible amount of riches brought from its Central and South American colonies can be also seen in Madrid’s magnificent buildings and grand public squares, which give the city a very grand air.
+My daughter and I stayed at Astrip Hotel, a no-fuss, two-star small hotel with low prices and friendly service near Paseo del Prado (Prado’s walk).
+That was a walking distance to the Prado Museum, one of the oldest and most important in the world.
+With his unrivaled collection of Goyas, Velazquez and major European masters displayed in many endless galleries, the Prado is a strong reminder of Spain’s major role in the 17th and 18th centuries, when it was the world’s greatest colonial power.
+The wealth brought from its colonies in central and South American was also used to build Madrid’s magnificent buildings and grand public squares, which give the city a very grand air.

 Since 1992 the Paseo del Prado has a new resident: the Thyssen-Bornemisza Museum, one of the most important privately-assembled art collections in the world: that of German baron Heinrich Tyssen Bornemisza and his son Hans.
 It has more than 1,000 paintings, and is a lesson in the history of Western art – no less.
 Some experts say this collection is bigger than queen Elizabeth’s; it was sold to the Spanish government by Carmen Thyssen-Bornemisza, a former Miss Spain and widow of the late baron.
 This museum deserves few hours, it’s simply stunning.